-- The main goal of the training is to enhance learning about climate risk and adaptation and its connection to water planning.
+The main goal of the training is to enhance learning about climate risk and adaptation and its connection to water planning.
+The intended learning outcomes are as follows:

-The intended learning outcomes are: - (1) Capacity to explain the IPCC's climate risk framework and differentiate its components; - (2) Associate socioeconomic, biophysical, and climate data with the climate risk components; - (3) Map climate risk and classify risk zones; - 100 (4) Assess adaptation options;

-(5) Communicate via presentation the outcomes and the limitations regarding data sufficiency.
+- 1. Explain the IPCC's climate risk framework and differentiate its components. - 2.
+Associate socioeconomic, biophysical, and climate data with the climate risk components. - 3.
+Map climate risk and classify risk zones. - 4.
+Assess adaptation options. - 5.
+Communicate via presentation the outcomes and the limitations regarding data sufficiency.

-The learning outcomes are designed to improve competence in climate and water planning skills, i.e., interpretation of data, creativity, teamwork, communication, and critical thinking, by constructing knowledge from experiences (Kolb, 2015).
-Educational material (available in the supplement) in the form of a courseware includes:
+The learning outcomes are designed to improve competence in climate and water planning skills, i.e. interpretation of data, creativity, teamwork, communication, and critical thinking, by constructing knowledge from experiences (Kolb, 2015).
+Educational material (available in the Supplement) in the form of courseware includes the following:

-- a slide show presentation to introduce the IPCC's climate risk framework (Supplement 1) - a set of maps for participants (Supplement 2) - a facilitation script for trainers, including cues to assist the delivery of the training sessions (Supplement 3)
+- a slide show presentation to introduce the IPCC's climate risk framework (Supplement 1); - a set of maps for participants (Supplement 2); - a facilitation script for trainers, including cues to assist the delivery of the training sessions (Supplement 3).

-The training lasts 120 minutes and is divided into five sessions (Figure 2), which are associated with the intended learning outcomes.
+The training lasts 120 min and is divided into five sessions (Fig. 2), which are associated with the intended learning outcomes.
 The following subsections describe the training sessions in detail.

-110 2.2.1 Session 1: Introduction to the IPCC's climate risk framework
+2.2.1 Session 1: Explain the IPCC's climate risk framework

 The learning goal of this session is to introduce the IPCC and its climate risk framework.
-With the support of the slideshow presentation, the trainer presents the IPCC and its climate risk framework (IPCC, 2014).
+With the support of the slide show presentation, the trainer presents the IPCC and its climate risk framework (IPCC, 2014).
 The session, in the form of an expository lecture, is complemented by an interactive exercise to reinforce the learning outcome and demonstrate competency.
-A flood impact case is drawn on the blackboard and participants must answer questions about the components of risk (Figure 3).
+A flood impact case is drawn on the blackboard, and participants must answer questions about the components of risk (Fig. 3).
 The participants are asked to point out the climate hazard, the most exposed element in the scene, the most sensitive, and the most capable to adapt.
-The session takes 20 minutes.
+The session takes 20 min.